Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: P-V criticality

 \subsection{Analytical study of classical Ehrenfest equations}

-To obtain a distinct second order phase transition at the critical points, the Ehrenfest equations have been successfully applied for the vdW like fluid in the extended phase space of black hole thermodynamics for various solutions in Einstein's GR and other modified theories of gravity \cite{Kubiznak:2012wp, Mo:2014mba, Banerjee:2011au, Belhaj:2014tga}.
-The distinct second order phase transition of the vdWs fluid are described by the Ehrenfest equations as follows
+This section focuses on the analytical study of the order of phase transitions at critical points.
+When the Clausius-Clapeyron equation is completely satisfied, we classify the phase transition as first-order.
+In contrast, a distinct second-order phase transition occurs at critical points, which can be successfully analyzed using the Ehrenfest equations.
+These equations have been successfully applied to van der Waals fluids within the context of the extended phase space of black hole thermodynamics, encompassing various black hole solutions in Einstein's General Relativity (GR) and other modified theories of gravity \cite{Kubiznak:2012wp, Mo:2014mba, Banerjee:2011au, Belhaj:2014tga}.
+The Ehrenfest equations describe the distinct second-order phase transitions of the vdW fluid as follows.